(This guide is constantly updated. Please check back frequently.)

 MARGIN JUSTIFICATION AND HYPHENATION

-headings, or block quotes.
-Full justification of margins is not acceptable; the right-hand margin must be jagged.
+- Align all text with the left-hand margin, except paragraph indentations (5 spaces required), centered headings, or block quotations (indent 5 spaces only, not 10).
+Full justification of margins is NOT acceptable; the right-hand margin must be jagged.

 - Hyphenation at the right-hand margin is allowed as long as it does not cause difficulty

-- Double space your text; however, you may single space data in long tables, quotations more than 4 lines in length, footnotes
+- Double space all text.
+EXCEPTION: you may single space data in long tables, quotations more than 4 lines in length (block quotations),

-(double space between each entry), multi-line figure captions, and bibliography or
+multi-line figure captions, and bibliography or reference entries.

 - Double space between all paragraphs within centered/and or subheadings.